Usagi537233/Zero-Trust-Lite/README.md

 - No implicit network trust
 - Every access path is verified
 - Short session validity by default

+### 🔒 Path Knocking (Additional Access Sequence)
+- Requires a predefined sequence of hidden paths to be visited in the correct order after successful TOTP verification
+- Even with a valid TOTP, access is denied until the full knocking sequence is completed within the allowed time window
+- Fully configurable sequence, time window, and post-success validity period
+- Provides a second independent layer of defense against TOTP compromise or leakage
+- Extremely difficult to detect or brute-force due to silent 204 responses and no logging

 ### 🔐 Strong Authentication
 - Private TOTP protocol (ZTL internal)